emx34/doofus/README.md

 (3) DOOFUS GAME *_3f2.dat GB-IMAGE-FILES to TGA(TARGA)PHOTOSHOP  CONVERTER --- GB2tga.exe

-■  Gb2tga.exe , working verion Tested with one direction GB-Image to TGA(TARGA)PHOTOSHOP.
-This tool can convert TGA image file to GB-image BACK (!?)
+■  Gb2tga.exe , working verion tested with one direction GB-Image to TGA(TARGA)PHOTOSHOP.
+This tool can also convert TGA image file to GB-image BACK (!?)
    HOWEVER (!)
 Doofus image files are NOT plain image files; they contain assembler graphical code snippets in the header, and therefore, translating them from TGA to GB-image to a fully working format is a really difficult and laborious task.
    Reverse Operation NOT tested on working game ?!
 It most likely won't work... there are some details involved, such as the size of the gamedata.g-d file,